Port 9200 Cannot Be Reached

 If a VPN or VPC peering connection is used to access CSS, that means that the client and CSS are not in the same VPC.
 Therefore, the subnet of the CSS cluster must be in a different network segment from that of the VPC.

-Suppose, for example, there is a CSS cluster in VPC vpc-8e28 on the network segment 192.168.0.0/16, the subnet subnet-4a81 of the VPC is selected, and its network segment is also 192.168.0.0/16.
+Suppose, for example, there is a CSS cluster in VPC vpc-8e28 on the CIDR block 192.168.0.0/16, the subnet subnet-4a81 of the VPC is selected, and it is also on 192.168.0.0/16.
 As the CSS subnet vpc-8e28 and the subnet it is being accessed from (subnet-4a81) are both 192.168.0.0/16, if the VPN or the VPC peering connection tries to access the CSS cluster, the host created on the subnet does not have a gateway corresponding to the VPC.
 As a result, the default route of the CSS service is affected and access to port 9200 fails.

 Procedure

-If access to port 9200 fails but the CSS cluster is available, do as follows:
+If port 9200 cannot be reached but the CSS cluster is available, perform the following steps to rectify the issue:

-As shown in Figure 1, the VPC network segment information is the same as the subnet network segment information.
-When a VPN private line or a VPC peer connection is used, access to port 9200 fails.
+If the VPC and the subnet are on the same CIDR block, when a VPN private line or a VPC peering connection is used, access to port 9200 will fail.

 After a new CSS cluster is created, migrate the data of the old cluster to the new cluster, and then use the VPN or VPC peering connection to access the cluster.